RyanEAA/SWE-SK8TS/README.md

 4. Open terminal window in VS Code (Make sure it is in repo directory)

 5. To bring Development Stack Up, enter in terminal:
+5.1. **if you have to install new package make sure to delete old container**
 ```bash
 docker compose -f docker-compose-dev.yml up
 ```